prateekkalra/movie-py-cli/README.md

 # movie-py-cli
-A simple script for fetching movie details right from the terminal
+movie-py-cli is a simple script for fetching movie details directly from the command-line or terminal.
+To use this script, you need to have Python running on your system.
+See further requirements below.

 # Requirements
  1. Requests